 Forthcoming events at the Centre

-A Podcast will be available very soon for the recent lecture and panel on "Climate Change - Where are we now and what do we do next?" with Jonathan Boston, Dr Janet Stephenson, Professor Colin Campbell-Hunt, and Alec Dawson.
+Podcasts will be available very soon for the recent panels:"What is it about China?" with Dr Nicholas Khoo, Professor Sarah Todd, Phil Ker, Grant Bayldon and Professor André Everett; and "Climate Change - Where are we now and what do we do next?" with Professor Jonathan Boston, Dr Janet Stephenson, Professor Colin Campbell-Hunt, and Alec Dawson.

 Keep up-to-date with the Centre